-This Protocol sets out Ashfield District Council's approach to dealing with any illegal unauthorised encampments.
+This Protocol sets out Ashfield District Council's approach to dealing with any illegal unauthorised encampment.
 That is, any persons who trespass on land owned by someone else (public or private) with an intention to reside, either on a temporary or permanent basis.

 An unauthorised encampment occurs where any person camps (in vans, trailers or any other moveable accommodation) or moves on to land that they do not own and where they do not have permission to reside.
-This includes, but is not limited to traveller sites, protest camps and squatter sites with the exception of tents.
+This includes, but is not limited to traveller sites, protest camps and squatter sites.